bianjieai/spartan-cosmos/docs/daemon/local-testnet.md

 For testing or developing purposes, you may want to set up a local testnet.

 It is recommended to use the `spartan testnet` command to setup directly.
-But you can also setup a node manually, which requires some additional steps.
+Currently the `init` subcommand is not supported.

 ## Set up with `spartan testnet` Command